-Millet, Japanese OGEchinochloa frumentacea Annual grass.
+Echinochloa frumentacea Annual grass.
 Up to 5'.
 Frost sensitive.
 Vigorous and versatile!
-Tolerates waterlogged soils, low fertility and cool conditions better than BMR or other varieties of millet.
+Tolerates waterlogged soils and low fertility.
+Prefers heat, but tolerates cool conditions better than BMR or other varieties of millet.

 As cover crop: Very good smother crop with extensive root system to protect soils from erosion.
 Produces high levels of organic matter and holds available nutrients for the following crop.